Services available at: New QEII Hospital

 Please be aware that there may be times when the Centre is full and we cannot see anyone else that day.
 If this is the case, we will redirect you to the most appropriate service for you.

-Finding the centre
+Finding the UTC

 The urgent treatment centre is on the ground floor of the New QEII Hospital in the yellow zone.
 You can find it easily from either the main entrance in the car park or the separate entrance at the side of the hospital building.